Do you want to succeed at social media or social media marketing?

-"Snakes on a Plane" is the entertainment industry's greatest pre-release social media success story to date.
-The Guardian called it, "Perhaps the most Internet-hyped film of all time."
-Fans produced their own T-shirts, posters, trailers, novelty songs and parodies.
+"Snakes on a Plane" (SoaP) is the entertainment industry's greatest pre-release social media success story to date.
+The Guardiancalled it "Perhaps the most internet-hyped film of all time."
+Fans produced their own T-shirts, posters, trailers, novelty songs, and parodies.
 Producers organized a contest to select a fan's music for use in the movie.
-The filmmakers added shooting days in order to implement changes suggested by fans on the Internet (including Samuel Jackson's famous and unprintable line about snakes.)
+The filmmakers added shooting days in order to implement changes suggested by fans on the Internet (including Samuel Jackson's famous and unprintable-on-this-blog line about "m&f%*#f+!@ing snakes".)

-·Retailer Three: I entered Nordstrom and found it clean and staffed.
+* Retailer Three: I entered Nordstrom and found a store that was clean and staffed.
 I got attention and helpful assistance from an employee.
 And I spent $250.